 We pride ourselves on the level of quality and choice we provide for our clients who want a fully tailor made holiday.
-A holiday will be created especially for you by one of our well-travelled experts, who will have first-hand experience of the destination/s you want to visit.
+A holiday will be created especially for you by one of our well-travelled experts.
 They will be able to advise on the accommodation best suited to your needs, the sights you should visit (and those to avoid!) and the best walks and activities matched to your ability.
 In short, we will work together with you to create your perfect holiday.
 If you would like to explore the idea of a Tailor Made holiday with Mountain Kingdoms then please call us on +44 (0)1453 844400 or see the Tailor Made pages of our website for further inspiration.

-Your guides
+Your guide